AkilaDPerera/MonitorLinuxServer/README.md

 ```
 0,15,30,45 * * * * /usr/bin/python2 /var/www/project/server_health_monitor.py
 ```
-*note: <br/> python2 location can be different from /usr/bin/python2*
+*note: <br/> python2 location can be different from /usr/bin/python2.
+Use the correct python2 location on your server.*